 Tracy came out wiser, and stronger than ever.
 Everything he learned in the Army influences the decisions he makes in everyday life.
 Tracy describes the army as teaching him maturity and success.
 The ability to understand and listen to people.
 The Army influences his life in a positive way and caused him to have a positive attitude and outlook of life.
 The key aspects Tracy took from the army was being a team player, communicating and being discipline.
 Breaking barriers and overcoming the struggles of adapting to civilian life after seeing and experiencing certain things- are just small prices he paid for joining the military.
 Tracy describes learning what leadership truly is, describing its as “the art of influencing people to accomplish a mission”.
 Sergeant Major Tracy is an outstanding and generous veteran, he has accomplished many great feats and is worthy of recognition, for he his hard-working in giving for his country.
 You are adored and appreciated Sergeant Major Joe Tracy.

-I am currently a junior at High Point Academy where I am a member of the Beta Club.
+I am currently a senior at High Point Academy where I am a member of the Beta Club.
 I am an all A's student.
 I am a certified member of CERT.
 I participated on the varsity volleyball team.
-My graduate year is 2018.
 In the future I would like to become a pediatric nurse or work in the medical field.